kbuzzard/xena/Maths_Challenges/challenges.md

 Challenge 1: [the composite of injective functions is injective](https://tinyurl.com/LeanMathsChallenge01).
 Here's [the solution](https://tinyurl.com/LeanMathsChallengeSolution01).

-Challenge 2: coming on 15th Dec.
+Challenge 2: coming on or before 15th Dec (pester me on Twitter if you want it before then, it's already written)

 ### Stuck?